Passover: Customs and Rituals

 The seder is the centerpiece of any Passover experience.
 A seder is a festive meal that takes place on the first night (and in some families also on the second night) of the holiday.
 Family and friends join together to celebrate.
 The word seder literally means “order,” and the Passover seder has 15 separate steps in its traditional order.
 These steps are laid out in the Haggadah, the book used during the seder.
 Many congregations hold a community seder during at least one night of Passover.
 There are also synagogue services held on the first day of the holiday, and Yizkor (remembrance) services held on the last day.

-The content of the seder can be summed up by the following Hebrew rhyme:
+The 15 steps of the seder can be summed up by this Hebrew rhyme:

 Each of these 15 steps is summarized and explained below:

 - Kadeish: Sanctification